sukykaur/AzureGDPR/AnalyticsOverview.md

 [Data Catalog](https://docs.microsoft.com/azure/data-catalog/data-catalog-what-is-data-catalog) makes data sources easily discoverable and understandable by the users who manage the data.
 Common data sources can be registered, tagged, and searched for personal data.
 The data remains in its existing location, but a copy of its metadata is added to Data Catalog, along with a reference to the data source location.
 The metadata is also indexed to make each data source easily discoverable via search and understandable to the users who discover it.

 ### Virtual Network
-This reference architecture defines a private virtual network with an address space of 10.0.0.0/16.
+This reference architecture defines a private VNet with an address space of 10.0.0.0/16.

 **Network Security Groups**: [NSGs](https://docs.microsoft.com/azure/virtual-network/virtual-networks-nsg) contain Access Control Lists (ACLs) that allow or deny traffic within a VNet.
 NSGs can be used to secure traffic at a subnet or individual VM level.
 The following NSGs exist:
   -	An NSG for Active Directory
-  - An NSG for the Workload
+  - An NSG for the workload

 Each of the NSGs have specific ports and protocols open so that the solution can work securely and correctly.
 In addition, the following configurations are enabled for each NSG:
   -	[Diagnostic logs and events](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-nsg-manage-log) are enabled and stored in a storage account